howardosborne/howardosborne.github.io/_posts/2019-06-30-coding-post.markdown

   Users should be able to
   complete a form with their details

-Scenario: successful renewal
-    Given I am on the account renewal form
-    When I enter "Bob" in the Firstname field
-    And "Jones" in the Surname field
-    And "Acc12345" in the Account ID field
-    And "AB12 1AT" in the postcode field
-    And "342523523535252" in the Debit card field
-    And "01/16" in the Expiry Date field
-    And click "Renew Account"
-    Then I see "Account renewed"
 Scenario Outline: unsuccessful renewal
     Given I am on the account renewal form
     When I enter "Bob" in the Firstname field